mtumilowicz/js-nodejs-websocket-workshop/README.md

                  application), and control frames (which are not intended to carry data for the application but instead for protocol-level signaling, such as to signal that the connection should be closed).
-# Closing Handshake
-* Either peer can send a control frame with data containing a specified control sequence to begin the closing handshake
-* Upon receiving such a frame, the other peer sends a Close frame in response, if it hasn't already sent one
-* Upon
-     receiving _that_ control frame, the first peer then closes the connection, safe in the knowledge that no further data is forthcoming
-* After sending a control frame indicating the connection should be closed, a peer does not send any further data; after receiving a control frame indicating the connection should be closed, a peer discards any further data received
 # subprotocols
 * The client can request that the server use a specific subprotocol by including the |Sec-WebSocket-Protocol| field in its handshake.
 If it